Hugh Gaitskell: Assessments

-Because he never became Prime Minister, and because of the great capacity many considered that he had for the post, Hugh Gaitskell is remembered largely with respect from people both within and outside of the Labour Party.
+Because he never became prime minister, and because of the great capacity many considered that he had for the post, Hugh Gaitskell is remembered largely with respect from people both within and outside of the Labour Party.
 Gaitskell is regarded by some as "the best Prime Minister we never had".

 Brivati acknowledged that he had "an almost reckless honesty and courage" which could turn into stubbornness.
 "His leadership was a heroic failure" and "The defining moment of the post-war history of the Labour Party".
 Although by 1963 Gaitskell appeared to be on the verge of leading Labour back into power, it still took what Brivati describes as "the greatest performance by a leader of the opposition [last] century" for Harold Wilson to lead Labour back by a narrow majority.

-Brivati writes that for Gaitskell "socialism was not an end state … but the reform of institutions and practices for the more effective realisation of preferred values".
+Brivati writes that for Gaitskell "socialism was not an end state ... but the reform of institutions and practices for the more effective realisation of preferred values".
 Evan Durbin's Politics of Democratic Socialism (1940) was a seminal text.
 Gaitskell was not, in Brivati's view, a "progressive" in any modern sense.
 He favoured equality and thought the free market wasteful.
 He wanted to incorporate Liberal opinion within the Labour vote.
 However, the modernising leaders of subsequent generations, Neil Kinnock and Tony Blair, were to a certain extent continuing Gaitskell's tradition.

 Memorials

 His name appears in popular culture from time to time.
-For example, 'Hugh Gaitskell House' is the building Nicholas Lyndhurst's character Garry Sparrow is looking for in Goodnight Sweetheart when he first stumbles into Second World War London.
+For example Hugh Gaitskell House is the building Nicholas Lyndhurst's character, Garry Sparrow, is looking for in Goodnight Sweetheart when he first stumbles into Second World War London.
 A tower block of that name can be found opposite Stoke Newington railway station in North London.

 Hugh Gaitskell Primary School is situated in Beeston, part of his former Leeds South constituency.
 The area is now in the Leeds Central constituency, represented by Hilary Benn.

 In 1978, some 15 years after his death, a new housing development by Sandwell council in the Tividale area of the West Midlands was named Gaitskell Terrace.

+A portrait bust of Hugh Gaitskell was made by British sculptor Leslie Cubitt Bevis in 1964 and purchased by the National Portrait Gallery in 1967.

 Gaitskell was buried in Hampstead, and a memorial plaque to his name is prominently placed in the cloisters of New College, Oxford.